musevi/startup/README.md

 Update March 11
 Wow so I really despise Javascript.
 Not really, I think I just haven't given myself enough time to fully learn it but its getting better.
 I particularly find manipulating the DOM tricky, but found for some reason I learned that I need to use [0] after the variable I call getElementsByClassName from.

+Update March 22
+I think I'm starting to get the hang of the service part.
+I think the random quotes using fetch would work really well with my startup project.
+I'm glad we did the smaller express assignment first, and then just scaled it up for this one.
+I'll have to remember to put everything into a 'public' folder and the node stuff outside.